Corporate Governance

 The Company believes that constructive dialog with its shareholders and investors contributes to its sustainable growth and improves its corporate value in the medium to long term.

-1. To facilitate constructive dialog with all shareholders and investors, the officer in charge of the Corporate Planning Department, the Corporate Planning Department and the Finance and Accounting Department have formed a point of contact under the supervision of the President and CEO to respond appropriately to inquiries.
-The Corporate Planning Department is in charge of the planning and execution of specific matters related to dialog with shareholders and investors and works closely with each division of the Company, including the Finance and Accounting Department, the Growth Strategy Department, and operating companies.
+1. To facilitate constructive dialog with all shareholders and investors, the officer in charge of the Finance and Accounting Department have formed a point of contact under the supervision of the Representative Director and President to respond appropriately to inquiries.
+The Finance and Accounting Department is in charge of the planning and execution of specific matters related to dialog with shareholders and investors and works closely with each division of the Company, including the Corporate Planning Department, and operating companies.

-2. In regard to dialog and interviews with shareholders and investors, basically either the President and CEO or members of senior management (primarily the officer in charge of Corporate Planning Department) participate in interviews directly.
+2. In regard to dialog and interviews with shareholders and investors, basically either the Representative Director and President or members of senior management (primarily the officer in charge of Finance and IR Department) participate in interviews directly.
 This is to fulfill our accountability as a listed company and to faithfully reflect the knowledge and ideas gained through constructive dialog with shareholders and investors in future management decisions.
-When engaging in such dialog with shareholders and investors, we do not communicate insider information (material facts that have not been made public) to specific individual on a selective basis.
+When engaging in such dialog with shareholders and investors, we do not communicate insider information (material facts that have not been made public).

 3. We actively disclose IR information on our website to shareholders and investors to promote a deeper understanding of the Group's management policies, basic strategies, financial situation, etc. and will continue working on enhancing that information.